Saucony - Ride TR2

 r/trailrunning • Beginner in need of trail shoes ->That's weird!
 I literally wear Saucony in freezing rain and snow.
 Mostly Kinvara, but also Ride and Speeds.
 Peregrine for trails.

-r/trailrunning • Winter shoes ->If you're running mostly road, I'd lean more to a road trainer - something with a moderate (or lower) stack height for stability on the trails.
+r/trailrunning • What's going on with Saucony trail lineup ? ->If you're running mostly road, I'd lean more to a road trainer - something with a moderate (or lower) stack height for stability on the trails.
 Especially during the summer, a lot of mid level trainers (Nike Pegs, Saucony Rides, NB Rebels, etc) should be fine on most trails and will better serve you on a majority of your runs.

-r/trailrunning • Hybrid running shoe ->Saucony Ride TR is an excellent hybrid model.
+r/trailrunning • What's going on with Saucony trail lineup ? ->Saucony Ride TR is an excellent hybrid model.

 r/ultrarunning • Shoes for combined trail and road ->I quite enjoy Saucony Ride TR, but even regular Rides are fine.
 Asics Fujitrabuco max are nice too.